-From Confusion to Confidence: Redefining Capital Project Planning with Agile Product Definition
+From Risky to Ready: Capital Project Planning using Agile Product Definition

 Executive Summary

 Capital projects consistently face delays, cost overruns, and stakeholder frustration—not due to poor execution, but because of poor definition.
-While delivery methods have advanced dramatically through Lean Construction, Integrated Project Delivery, and digital coordination tools, the earliest project phase—definition—remains ad hoc, underpowered, and misaligned with business value.
+While delivery capabilities have advanced dramatically through massive investments in technology, the earliest project phase—definition—remains ad hoc, underpowered, and misaligned with business value.

 This paper makes the case for a fundamental shift: adopting a structured, agile-inspired approach to the definition phase of capital projects.
 By doing so, we empower expert teams to clarify what should be built and why—before committing significant resources.
-This transition mirrors successful practices from the software, aerospace, and consumer product industries, where agile product development ensures customer needs are met before production begins.
-It is time the built environment followed suit.
+This transition mirrors successful practices from the software, aerospace, and consumer-facing industries, where product development teams ensure customer needs are met before production begins.
+It is time the built environment followed suit, unlocking pent-up demand for business model innovation in capital project delivery.

 The Hidden Risk: Poor Definition at the Start